Table of Contents

 Along with body and flavor, the aroma can also make or break a coffee.
 Kenya coffee beans generally give off a robust aroma characterized by a fresh and floral scent that’s enough to get your taste-buds salivating.
 This aroma isn’t surprising given the coffee bean’s fruity taste.

-However, French press, cold brewing and pour-over methods are also used by most barristers and the results are equally awesome.
+However, cold brewing and pour-over methods are also used and the results are equally awesome.
 Kenya coffee beans go well with different ingredients.
 You have the option to brew your coffee with cinnamon, cloves or good old sugar.

 I mentioned how there are different brands of Kenya coffee beans that you can pick.
 This can often make singling out one difficult.
 But to help you make the right pick, keep your eyes peeled for the following factors.